DuckieOnQuacks/TrendTracker/README.md

    ```
 2. **Open in Google Co-Lab:** Download the project files from this repository and upload them to Google Co-Lab for an optimized viewing and interaction experience.

-## 📚 Documentation
-For a detailed explanation of our methodologies, data analysis process, and insights, refer to the included project documentation files.
-These files provide a comprehensive breakdown of the steps we followed and the conclusions we drew from our data.

-## 🤝 Contributing
-Interested in contributing to the TikTok Tracker project?
-We welcome contributions of all forms.
-For more information on how you can contribute, please refer to the CONTRIBUTING.md file in this repository.

-## ✨ Final Thoughts
-Our findings challenge the common perception that hashtags are a driving force in achieving virality on TikTok.
-As the digital landscape evolves, so too will our approaches to understanding it.
-Stay tuned for further updates and improvements to our predictive models!

-## 📞 Contact
-If you have any questions, suggestions, or would like to discuss this project further, feel free to reach out to any of our team members via GitHub.

 ---